Rozdandy/africadelishms3/README.md

 [Afric & delish](https://afric-delish.herokuapp.com/)

- There are about 55 countries on the African continent with a population estimated of 1.3 billion.
-Inspite of the numerous diverse cultures and ethnicities, the African cuisine or recipes is the least pronounced one among other continents of the world.
-For instance, here in the Netherlands, the African shops and restaurants that sell her recipes are very few in comparison to the asian continents.
-Does it mean other continents are not very aware of the African uncountable, tasty, relish, healthy, and energtic African recipes?
-In other instances, due to the diverse cultures and ethnicities, many indegenous African people are not aware of the various food recipes that available to them from other groups.
+ There are about 55 countries on the continent of Africa with an estimated population of 1.3 billion.
+Inspite of the diverse cultures and ethnicities, the African cuisine or recipes is the least recognized one among other continents of the world.
+For instance, in the Netherlands, the African shops and restaurants that sell her recipes are fewer in comparison to the asian continent.
+Does it mean the other continents are not very aware of the uncountable, tasty, relish, healthy, and energtic African recipes?
+In other instances, due to the diverse cultures and ethnicities, many indegenous African people are not aware of the various food recipes that available to them from other groups partly due to availability of information.

-Therefore, Afric & delish is an online foodbook where users can surf other African recipes, able to register and also submit their country's cuisine.
+Therefore, Afric & delish is an online foodbook where users can surf other African recipes, intended users are able to register and also submit their country's cuisine.
 Afric & delish is a recipe website for people who love to explore continental dishes right in their homes.
-It avail the opportunity for gourmets and epicures to search for tasty, and palatable different African recipes to prepare for their maximum enjoyment.
+It avail the opportunity for gourmets and epicures to search for tasty, palatable different African recipes to cook for their maximum enjoyment.
 The concept of the foodbook would allow users to explore the available menus, create theirs, edit or update them and also delete them if they are not needed again.
-The concept of the   CREATE, READ, UPDATE and DELETE (CRUD) are the crux of the lecture for Milestone three Project at Code Institute, which this project would be built upon.
+The concept of the   CREATE, READ, UPDATE and DELETE (CRUD) are the crux of the lecture for Milestone three Project at Code Institute, which this project was be built upon.

 # **UX (USER EXPERIENCE)**

 ## Project objectives

-This milestone project is a Data Centric Development module of [Code Institute](https://courses.codeinstitute.net/program/FullstackWebDeveloper)  classes.
+This milestone project is a Data Centric Development module of [Code Institute](https://courses.codeinstitute.net/program/FullstackWebDeveloper) countries.
 The aim is to "build an application that allow users to brows, store and access African recipes", using the CRUD operations.

 In order to demonstrate these skills, I have decided to build this Afric & delish website, where Africans could perform the CRUD operations in order to furnish the site with different cuisnes in their countries for other people to emulates the methodologies of the same recipe.